-To bridge the gap between Asia and North American, ASC seeks to ascertain potential opportunities across the two continents; and envisions to build a strong partnership to endorse holistic corporate growth for the future.
+To bridge the gap between Asia and North America, ASC seeks to ascertain potential opportunities across the two continents; and envisions building a strong partnership to endorse holistic corporate growth for the future.
 Recognizing an opportunity is what it takes to grow your company in the right direction.
-We understand your company structure and its requirements, thereafter advice a market best suited to your business needs.
-Our dedicated team of experts is well-versed with all aspects of advisory and we make sure that we find the right partners for your business venture in a different jurisdiction.
-To incorporate any types of businesses in Canada visit http://ascventures.ca/.
+We understand your company structure and its requirements, and thereafter advise a market best suited to your business needs.
+Our dedicated team of experts is well-versed in all aspects of advisory and we make sure that we find the right partners for your business venture in a different jurisdiction.
+To incorporate any type of business in Canada:

 Different Forms of Business Ownership

 There are mainly four types of businesses in Canada: